henrikbostrom/RandomForest/README.md

     protocol : integer, float, :cv, :test (default = 10)
         - the experiment protocol:
             an integer means using cross-validation with this no. of folds. a float between 0 and 1 means using this fraction of the dataset for testing :cv means using cross-validation with folds specified by a column labeled FOLD :test means dividing the data into training and test according to boolean values in a column labeled TEST (true means that the example is used for testing)
         - example: protocol = 0.25 (25% of the data is for testing)

     normalizetarget : boolean (default = false)
         - true means that each regression value v will be replaced by (v-v_min)/(v_max-v_min), where v_min and V-max are the minimum and maximum values
         - false means that the original regression values are kept

     normalizeinput : boolean (default = false)
         - true means that each numeric input value v will be replaced by (v-v_min)/(v_max-v_min), where v_min and V-max are the minimum and maximum values
         - false means that the original values are kept

     method : a call on the form forest(...) (default = forest())

+        [FIXME: tree() method is missing here]: #
         - The call may have the following (optional) arguments:

             notrees : integer (default = 100)